lrfinotti/cybr201_book/12-Primality.md

 :::{admonition} Homework
 :class: note

-In your homework you will write a function to test if a number is either composite of a Carmichael number using [](#al-flt).
+In your homework you will write a function to test if a number is either composite of a Carmichael number using {prf:ref}`al-flt`.
 :::

 :::{note}